James Barnes (Canadian politician)

-James Barnes (born 1842) was a farmer, lumberman, railway contractor and political figure in New Brunswick, Canada.
+James Barnes (September 6, 1842 – November 8, 1924) was a farmer, lumberman, railway contractor and political figure in New Brunswick, Canada.
 He represented Kent County in the Legislative Assembly of New Brunswick from 1895 to 1908 as a Liberal member.

-He was born in Toronto and later came to Bouctouche, New Brunswick.
-Barnes married a Miss Smith there.
+He was born in Cornwall and later came to Bouctouche, New Brunswick.
+Barnes married a Julia Eliza Smith there.
 He ran unsuccessfully for a seat in the provincial assembly in 1892.